pulumi/docs/content/blog/gain-platform-superpowers-with-the-kebap-stack/index.md

 ## The End Result

-The `KEBAP` stack results in a secure, automated, auditable, reproducible, and programmable set of environments for building, testing, and operating software.
+As you can see, Pulumi plays well with other CNCF projects in a Cloud Native world.
+The combination of best-of-breed CNCF projects results in a secure, automated, auditable, reproducible, and programmable set of environments for building, testing, and operating software.
 This leads to significant cost savings by automating processes that previously required manual intervention and substantial time investment.

 The `KEBAP` stack also facilitates: